 - [Mixed Doubles] Table Tennis

 Is Ice Climbing in the Olympics?
-Ice climbing will be involved in the Youth Olympics Games in 2020, however it won’t be involved in the next 2022 Winter Olympics held in Beijing.
+Ice climbing is set to be involved in the next 2022 Winter Olympics held in Beijing.